EtienneDevictor/Team-1/Specifications.md

 1. User wants to go back to a previous question
 2. User can press the “previous” button to move back to the previous question

-*Step 9 alt.
-Seq.
+* Step 9 alt. seq.
 1. User can go backward through the questions by pressing the “previous” button

-*Step 2 alt.
-Seq.
+* Step 2 alt. seq.
 1. User can exit the quiz at anytime
 ### Alternate Postconditions
-*if user exits the quiz, the user does not need to complete the quiz
+* if user exits the quiz, the user does not need to complete the quiz